jprjr/luasodium/README.md

 All functions and constants use their original, full name from `libsodium`.

-### Idiom: Throw errors.
+### Idiom: Throw errors on programming errors

-If a function is missing a parameter, has a wrong parameter type, or a call into `libsodium` returns an error value, a Lua error is thrown.
+If a function is missing a parameter or has a wrong parameter type, a Lua error is thrown.

+If a call into libsodium returns an error value (example, a message fails to decrypt), then `nil` is returned.

 ### Idiom: Auto-allocate strings/buffers.